 Posts Tagged: exit seminar

-A yellow-faced bumble bee, Bombus vosnesenkii, heads for a California golden poppy.
+A yellow-faced bumble bee, Bombus vosnesenskii, heads toward a California golden poppy.
+Both are natives.
 (Photo by Kathy Keatley Garvey)

 Olivia Winokur: Targeting the Yellow Fever Mosquito

 If you've been following the statewide news on the yellow fever mosquito, Aedes ageypti, you'll want to hear a seminar by Olivia Winokur on...

 Vector-borne disease specialist Olivia Winokur of UC Davis with her Dalmatian, Scotty.